ngpham17/ECE_540_Final-Project_Snake_game/README.md

 2. on platformIO, add bitstream path.
 3. upload the bit stream.
 4. run 71_7SegDispl.S assembly code for 7 segment displays.
-5. Use a keyboard or push buttons on the board to contrl the snake.